SQL Server Management Studio: Importing and Exporting Data

 How to Export Data in SQL Server Management Studio

 Exporting data is equally important, especially when you need to share data with external systems or create backups.
-Here’s how to export data using SSMS:
+Follow these steps to export data from SQL Server:

-- Right-click on the database or table you want to export.
+- In SSMS, right-click on the database or table you want to export.

-- Select Tasks > Export Data to open the SQL Server Import and Export Wizard.
+- Navigate to Tasks > Export Data.
+This will open the SQL Server Import and Export Wizard.

-- Choose the destination format for your data.
+- Choose the destination for your exported data.
 Common options include:

 - Microsoft Excel